 It’s hard to write sometimes, well, sometimes it’s hard to write much of the time.
 It hurts, it’s painful.
 Why?
 Because it’s real.
 The written word is one of the few true, faithful real things I have ever known.
 My love affair with the written word goes far back to my preteen years hiding in an abandoned train yard boxcar with paper and pencil scribbling my thoughts, hopes and dreams.
-Unlike the boxcar I hid from the world around me in writing never allowed me to hide, it wouldn’t co-sign my bullshit, it put me a professional at hiding on front street so to speak.
-I’ve learned in my life that thoughts evolve and grow, then devolve, hopes get dashed and dreams broken.
-Yeah, a sad way to look at this shit show called life I know.
+Unlike the boxcar in which I was able to hide from the world around me, the writing never allowed me to hide, it wouldn’t co-sign my bullshit, it put me, at that young age already a veteran at hiding out, on front street so to speak.
+Front street was that corner life forced you out onto to bare your soul to the world.
+I’ve since learned in my life that my thoughts and understanding of my life and the world around me evolve and grow, then devolve, hopes get dashed and dreams broken.
+Yeah, maybe a sad way to look at this shit show called life I know.
+Maybe not.
 I’ve always been a student of the dark underbelly of life, the back alleys and corners of the room have always attracted me, watching those who think no one is watching them.
 I have a theory that those who play sad are actually pretty happy deep down inside, those who play happy are the sad ones.
 A theory not exactly arrived at by trial studies or scientific investigation and with even less scientific value it’s more by irrational thinking I arrive at most things, but it’s my theory nonetheless.

 The writing is hard, it’s painful, it can be brutal, so I try to ignore it.
 I sleep it off, I beat it back with sex, porn, self-abuse, masturbation, I fight it with binge eating until I’m simply too fucking fat, stupid and depressed to write.
 You name it I’ll use it to fight the write off.
 I fill my days and nights with idle bullshit hoping the words and the thoughts will leave me alone.
 It’s hard because I love it and I hate it.
 I love when I get the words down just right and they actually mean something enough to make someone feel something real and share that which needs to be shared and otherwise likely would never be.
 I hate it because it scares me, scares the living shit out of me, because I know when I put my hand to pen and pen to paper or fingers to the little black keys it makes me think, it make me remember, confront my demons.
 The thoughts in my mind alone are enough to drive anyone insane and likely get me fifteen to twenty years in lockup, let alone be forced to think of them enough to have to write them down.